TanujKannan/MLCopenhagen/README.md

 Each .py file has the code for each model trained on one cohort of patients and then tested for robustness.

+Best Performance was by the Random Forest Model, with an average accuracy of 77.2%